sruj01/Eloquent-JavaScript-solved-exercises/README.md

-# Eloquent-JavaScript-solved-exercises
- A complete solution set to the exercises in 'Eloquent JavaScript'
+Here is a list of solutions to all the exercises in 'Eloquent JavaScript'.
+Please know that this solution set is meant only for reference in case a learner is well and truly stuck in solving a particular problem.